sycuricon/DejaVuzz/README.md

 execute `make cov_draw_iter` to draw the coverage figure using iteration as x axis

 execute `make cov_draw_time` to draw the coverage figure using time as x axis

+execute `make compile PREFIX=xxx STARSHIP_TESTCASE=xxx` to compile testcase offline.
+The prefix is the prefix of the domain of the testcase, the STARSHIP_TESTCASE is the file path of the memory configration file of the testcase.